 Khan, who is also the advisor for the Muslim Student Association (MSA), would have liked to have been included or consulted about the announcement since many of the 28 members of MSA have been deeply impacted by the war.

 “I think it should have been discussed with the MSA and JSU before being announced like that with no warning,” said junior Mayesa Tasnim, who is a member of MSA.
-“It made me feel confused as to why this had to be said in such a one sided manner.”
+“It made me feel confused as to why this had to be said in such a one-sided manner.”

-“I don’t believe it is a political statement, if people perceive it as such that’s on them but Israel is a sovereign country, it exists, and I don’t think that referencing Israel is political,” said Inbal.
+“I don’t believe it is a political statement, if people perceive it as such that’s on them, but Israel is a sovereign country, it exists, and I don’t think that referencing Israel is political,” said Inbal.

 Students had mixed reactions to the statement, some approved of the message while others found it to be upsetting.